JasonZ-Git/JasonTechnology/git-books/OpenSAML3.md

-# This is a mimimal set to to integrate with remote side as SAML idp
+# This is a mimimal set to to integrate with remote SAML idp

 ## IDP side configuration
  -- Set an application in their system (which is for P5)